 Researchers from the University of Western Australia in Perth conducted a study of 2,000 Chinese women.
 (About half had suffered from breast cancer.)

 The scientists reviewed the women’s eating habits, and factored out other variables that contribute to cancer, such as being overweight, lack of exercise, and smoking.
 And they came to a startling finding about mushrooms.

-Women who consumed at least a third of an ounce of fresh mushrooms every day were 64% less likely to develop breast cancer.
+Women who consumed at least a third of an ounce of fresh mushrooms every day (about one mushroom per day) were 64% less likely to develop breast cancer.

 Thousands of kinds of mushrooms exist, and our understanding of their cancer-fighting and health-promoting properties is growing rapidly — but it’s still in its infancy.

 In addition to button mushrooms, white, crimini, shitake, oyster, portabella, maitake, turkey tail, and reishi mushrooms all contain bioactive compounds with the potential for potent anti-cancer activity.

 These mushroom phytochemicals have anti-angiogenic, anti-proliferative, and other anti-cancer effects, which have been studied so far in relation to stomach, colorectal, breast, and prostate cancers.

 Here’s a quick video from Food Revolution expert Dr. Michael Greger about which mushroom is best for breast cancer prevention: